London Mithraeum: Relocation history

 In 2007 plans were drawn up to return the Mithraeum to its original location, following the demolition of Bucklersbury House and four other buildings in the block for the planned creation of a new Walbrook Square development, designed by Foster and Partners and Jean Nouvel Architects.
 However, redesigns and disputes between freeholders Legal & General and Metrovacesa, who had agreed to buy the project, resulted in the Walbrook Square project being put on hold in October 2008, when Bovis Lend Lease removed their project team.
 Metrovacesa left the project in August 2009.
 In May 2010 the Mithraeum remained in situ at Temple Court, though in the same month there was talk of reviving the Walbrook Square project.

-The Walbrook Square project was purchased by the Bloomberg company in 2010, which decided to restore the Mithraeum to its original site as part of their new European headquarters.
-The new site is 7 metres below the modern street level, as part of an exhibition space beneath the Bloomberg building.
-The temple was moved a little west of its original position to preserve parts of the walls that were not uncovered in 1952–54 and are too fragile to display today.
+The Walbrook Square project was purchased by the Bloomberg company in 2010, which decided to restore the Mithraeum to its original site as part of their new European headquarters opened in 2017.
+The new site is 7 metres below the modern street level in an exhibition space beneath the Bloomberg London building.
+The temple was moved a little west of its original position to preserve parts of the walls that were not uncovered in 1952–1954 and are too fragile to display today.

 The ruins are reconstructed as they appeared at the end of the excavation in October 1954, reflecting the first building phase of around AD 240 without any later Roman additions to the site.
 A large majority of the stones and bricks are original.
 The wood, render and lime mortar are new, but based on mortar samples from contemporary Roman London structures.
 The temple is displayed with a selection of artefacts found on the site.